Threats to Native Forest Birds

 Avian poxvirus is a virus which also can be transmitted by mosquitoes, although transmission can occur via bird-bird contact or contact with infected perches.
 Once infected, native and non-native birds alike grow lesions on exposed areas of the body, such as the beak and legs.
 These lesions often cause the loss of toes and beak deformities, and eventually death.

-As a result of these diseases, native forest birds are now restricted to high-elevation forests where cooler weather precludes mosquito breeding and parasite development.
-Unfortunately, even Kaua'i's highest peaks are too low to prevent transmission during the warm summers.
+Due to the existence of diseases like avian malaria and avian poxvirus, native forest birds are now restricted to high-elevation forests where cooler weather precludes mosquito breeding and parasite development.
+Unfortunately, even Kaua’i’s highest peaks are too low to prevent transmission during the warm summers.
 Under most climate change scenarios, even the forests on the highest mountains will soon experience year-round temperatures warm enough to promote disease transmission, which will have devastating consequences for most native bird species.

 Major hurricanes struck Kaua’i in 1983 and 1992, destroying and degrading native forest bird habitat, by creating gaps into which alien plants could expand, spreading invasive plants, and felling large canopy trees that are the favored nest sites of some species, such as ‘Akikiki.
 For example, large numbers of dead trees killed by hurricane Iniki in 1992 can still be seen in several areas where ‘Akikiki have declined in abundance or disappeared.
 Some forest birds (for example, Kama’o) have not been seen since Iniki.
 Single island endemics, like many of Kaua’i’s native birds, are inherently more vulnerable to extinction than widespread species because of the higher risks posed to a single population by random fluctuations in population size, and localized catastrophes such as hurricanes or fires.